-I started this blog to share my experiences as a single parent, something I initially found very isolating.
-When you’re a single parent, finding help for single parents can be incredibly hard to come by.
-When I first became a single mum, a friend told me to find myself a single-mum-best-friend.
-It’s probably one of the best pieces of advice, but where should I start?
-I was going through a divorce – my most important connection had failed – the idea of making new connections felt impossible.
-I wish I had known then how to connect with the single parenting community and what an invaluable support they are.
+I started this blog to share my experiences as a single parent, something I initially found very isolating and challenging.
+One of the best pieces of advice I got from a fellow single mum was to find myself a single-mum-best-friend locally.
+The problem was I had no idea where to start?
+I was going through a divorce – my most important connection had failed – the idea of making new ones felt impossible.
+I wish I had known then how to connect with the single parenting community and what an amazing support they are.
 Many of us are in the middle of some serious crap when we become single parents – divorce, abuse, infidelity, death.
+Others arrive here through choice.
+But either way challenges can and do arise.
 At such moments, although Google might feel like a God send, it can also overwhelm.

 An online community is available anytime, from the comfort of your own home – perfect for those with young children and few childcare options.
 If, like me, you’ve never really engaged in facebook groups, don’t be put off.
 A simple search for ‘single parents’, on facebook comes up with lots of closed groups that provide support.
 The benefit of these is that only other members can see your posts so there’s a level of privacy from your facebook friends.
 The largest active one in the UK is Single Parents Support

 (they also have offshoot groups for specific issues such as mental health/ raising children with additional needs), another big one is Single Parents

 , but there are other more specific ones such as Single Black Parents